Jamaica College: Jamaica College

 Given that the sole purpose of Jamaica College from 1903 onwards was to train potential university students in the days when the University of the West Indies did not exist, in practice most students did not go further than fourth or fifth forms.
 That was considered sufficient education for just about any managerial or clerical job in Jamaica.
 It was also considered uneconomical to run a school of less than eighty boys, and therefore a deliberate attempt to expand the school to include those of parents who were able to afford the fees was embarked upon.
 By the 1930s, the student population rose to over one hundred and fifty.

 In 1957, the elected government of the day introduced a system of Common Entrance to all High Schools in Jamaica.
 After some amount of initial resistance by the school board, Jamaica College, previously accessible only to the elite and a few academically extraordinary boys who won government scholarships, was opened up to the masses of Jamaica.
 The school now provided one of several outlets for secondary education in Jamaica.

 Jamaica College developed as a boarding institution until 1967, when that system was removed.
 Up to that period, the school population was primarily composed of boys from affluent families and heritage.
 Today, as a day school, it comprises students from a wide cross-section of the community.
 Its Old Boys continue to play important roles in the religious, political, business and professional services, of Jamaica.

 Notably, in 2011, Jamaica College was awarded to be the most innovative high school in Jamaica which is a reflection of the many achievements and special development programmes that have been implemented at the institution in recent times.

 The award was received through the Unearthing Innovations Project education competition.

 Jamaica College Museum

 To continue preserving the rich history of Jamaica College, a museum has been established on the grounds of the institution.
 The museum boasts scores of poster boards, which chronicle the history of the school, and secondary education in the country in a systematic and comprehensive manner.
 The museum also boasts several video screens, which will allow users to find the articles they need speedily.
 Photographs of original buildings of the institution, as well as schoolboys enjoying or participating in various sporting disciplines are also on display in the facility.

 Campus

-The Jamaica College campus is currently owned by the Jamaica College Trust which is chaired by Mr. Derek Jones.
+The Jamaica College campus is currently owned by the Jamaica College Trust which is chaired by Derek Jones.

 The campus of Jamaica College was selected as the site for a new outdoor electrical lighting pilot project being led by the Petroleum Corporation of Jamaica in the organisation's efforts to promote renewable energy sources.